jonnypeace/docker-lxd-keepalived/README.md

 # docker-lxd-keepalived

 This is just a short summary of how this _mostly straight forward_ setup works.
-There are plenty other ways to configure, this probably the easiest...
+There are plenty other ways to configure, this probably the easiest.

+Also, this would work better if you are in an LXD cluster, which is out of scope for this, but will add a short section about it further down.

 ## Setting up an LXD container to use with docker